 A final comment

-The groups of chords has been based on regular major and minor chords.
+The groups of chords have been based on regular major and minor chords.
 If you want to add some flavor you can experiment with to change a regular major to a major seventh or a regular minor to a minor seventh.
 Additionally, you can include some sus-chords, preferably in combination with or a substitute for a major chord.